fermarsan/vly/README.md

 ```

 PLY uses `docstrings` and SLY `decorators` for implementing the grammar rules strings on the implementation functions but `V` does not have nothing of them features so VLY will use the previous `struct` to associate the grammar rule string with its implementation function.

+Fow now this is only an initial idea, I hope to start working on this soon.

+## Have questions or want to contribute?

+Nice, you can contact me via mail.

+Email: fmartinezsanta@gmail.com